rokstrnisa/RoboGPT/README.md

 ## Speech

+On macOS, run `pip install PyObjC` to install the required dependency for speech.

-To enable speech output, use the command-line flag `--speech`.
+To enable speech, use the command-line flag `--speech`.

 ## Contact